5 of the Most Expensive Nike Air Max Sneakers Ever

 The Rap God has been responsible for some of most-ridiculously expensive sneakers ever, and the exclusive Air Maxes from his 2006 charity auctions still have sneaker fiends going berserk.
 Designed and autographed by Eminem, all sneakers from the four-week event were auctioned off via eBay, with all proceeds going to the Marshall Mathers Foundation and ninemillion.org.

 Limited to just eight pairs, this Air Max 90 was one of the most sought-after of the bunch.
-Rarely seen in the wild, resale pairs have been spotted for $8000.
+Rarely seen in the wild, resale pairs have been spotted selling in the tens of thousands.
 Even Stan would struggle to justify forking out that much!